openaps/docs/docs/docs/Build Your Rig/pi-install.md

 touch ssh
 ```

 When you are done, copy it from your Desktop to the boot drive of your SD card.
-Continue with the "boot up your Pi and connect to it" instructions below.
+Now you will need to [boot up your Pi and connect to it](#boot-up-your-pi-and-connect-to-it).

 ****